 Internet download speeds are the most important measure of how solid your broadband service is.
-A fast connection will allow you to browse the web at lightning speed, install new programs in a matter of seconds, and it will allow you to stream and download entertainment without a hiccup.
-A slow connection, on the other hand, can make these things harder, as well as being a cause of major frustration.
-In fact, slow internet is so frustrating for Australians that is the number one complaint they have regarding their internet.
+A fast connection will allow you to browse the web at lightning speed, install new programs in a matter of seconds, and allow you to stream and download entertainment without a hiccup.
+A slow connection, on the other hand, can make these things much harder, as well as being a cause of major frustration.

-So what affects internet speed?
 If you’re looking to boost your internet speeds, or simply bring them to a usable level, then there are a number of factors you need to consider.
-We’ve listed the 5 major factors that affect internet speed and some possible fixes for each one.
+We’ve listed five major factors that affect internet speed and some possible fixes for each one.

 - Network traffic

 - Mobile broadband